BlazeInferno64/blazed.js/lib/node/README.md

 # about

-`blazed.about()` will return some info regarding this package as an object
+Get package information as an object with `blazed.about()`.

 ```js
 console.log(blazed.about())
 ```

+# LICENSE

+`blazed.js` is released under the MIT License.

+View the full license terms <a href="./LICENSE">here</a>.

 # Bugs & Issues

-If you encounter any bugs/issues in your code or want a feature request Feel free to open an issue [here](https://github.com/blazeinferno64/blazed.js)
+Found a bug or want a new feature?

+Report issues and request features on the [blazed.js issue tracker](https://github.com/blazeinferno64/blazed.js/issues).

 `Thanks for reading!`
 `Have a great day ahead :D`